-From 2001 to 2014, Mr. Miller served as President & Chief Executive Officer of National Oilwell Varco, Inc., from which the Company purchases drilling equipment and services.
-In 2014, National Oilwell Varco, Inc. received approximately \$354 million from the Company for such goods and services, which represented less than 0.02% of National Oilwell Varco's reported 2014 revenues.
-Mr. Miller currently serves as the Executive Chairman of NOW Inc. In 2014, the Company purchased approximately \$3 million in equipment and services from NOW Inc., representing less than 0.35% of NOW Inc.'s reported 2014 revenues.
+From 2001 to 2014, Mr. Miller served as President & Chief Executive Officer of National Oilwell Varco, Inc., from which the Company regularly purchases drilling equipment and services.
+Mr. Miller currently serves as the executive chairman of NOW Inc. from which the Company regularly purchases drilling equipment and services.

-The Board of Directors believes that all transactions with these companies were on arm's-length terms that were reasonable and competitive.
+The Board of Directors believes that all of these transactions were on arm's-length terms that were reasonable and competitive.
 Accordingly, the Board of Directors concluded that these relationships have no effect on the independence of these directors.
 Because of our extensive operations, transactions and director relationships, transactions of this nature are expected to take place in the ordinary course of business in the future.

 Executive Sessions.
-Our independent directors met in executive session without management at each of the regularly scheduled Board of Directors meetings held in 2014.
-During 2015, they are again scheduled to meet in executive session at each regularly scheduled Board of Directors meeting.
-The independent directors generally designate the Chairman of the Board of Directors to act as the presiding director for executive sessions, but will designate an alternative Director to serve in such capacity while Mr. Strachan acts as Chairman of the Board and Interim Chief Executive Officer.
+Our independent directors met in executive session without management at each of the regularly scheduled Board of Directors meetings held in 2015.
+During 2016, they are again scheduled to meet in executive session at each regularly scheduled Board of Directors meeting.
+The independent directors generally designate the Chairman of the Board of Directors to act as the presiding director for executive sessions.